hermesnetto/guess-the-song/README.md

 - [ ] Build the level selection page
 - [ ] Build the song page
 - [ ] Build the score page
+- [ ] Convert it into a PWA with offline playing